Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Conjurer Wizard (MPMM).md

 aliases: ["Conjurer Wizard"]
 ---
 # Conjurer Wizard
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-260, Volo's Guide to Monsters p.
-212*
+260*

 Conjurers summon creatures from other planes of existence and teleport themselves and others in the blink of an eye.